viadean/ViaDean/the analysis of clinical factors/clinical factors.md

 ```

-It seems like I can’t do more advanced data analysis right now.
-Please try again later.
-Let me know if you'd like me to explain the next steps conceptually or assist with other questions!

 ### :cactus:MATLAB snippet
 Let's perform a demonstration of clinical factor analysis using MATLAB.
 We'll simulate a dataset and apply basic statistical and machine-learning techniques to analyze it.
 Here’s the plan: